-Research that is conducted at the Kids Research Institute and The Children’s Hospital at Westmead, involving patients, staff, and the public, is overseen by Sydney Children’s Hospitals Network (SCHN) Research Ethics and Governance Unit.
+Research that is conducted at Kids Research and Sydney Children's Hospitals Network (SCHN), involving patients, staff, and the public, is overseen by the SCHN Research Ethics and Governance Unit.

 Research projects submitted to the SCHN Research Ethics Office undergo a rigorous review process through the Human Research Ethics Committee (HREC) or one of its sub-committees.
 Projects are reviewed by the Scientific Advisory Committee (SAC), and concurrently by the Drug Committee and Radiation Safety, as required.